Trying to figure out how to customise your Apple watch for surf? Here’s my guide on how to turn your Apple Watch into the ultimate surf watch!

 What About The Ripcurl GPS Watch?

-So the instant comparison you’ll be making is against the RipCurl GPS watch.
+So the instant comparison you’ll be making is against the Ripcurl Search GPS watch.

-By all accounts its a fully functional surf watch (as you’d expect from a surf company like RipCurl), but when you take into account it’s the same price as an entry level Apple Watch (series 3) what would you rather have?
+It’s a solid surf watch, as you’d expect from a surf company like RipCurl, (check out my full review of it here) but when you take into account it’s the same price as an entry level Apple Watch (series 3) what would you rather have?

 A surf watch or a surf watch that’s also a fully functional smart watch – and arguably the best smart watch on the planet as well!